Avocado Lime Ranch Dressing

 mason jar of avocado lime ranch dressing next to garden salad

-A while back, I made a healthy recipe for Avocado Pesto Alfredo Sauce, and it was hit in the McCauley household.
+A while back, I made a healthy recipe for Avocado Pesto Alfredo Sauce, and it was a hit in the McCauley household.
 So I started thinking about different things I could do with avocados simply because they provide such a smooth, silky texture.

 How To Use Avocado Lime Ranch Dressing